 In the state of California, the required age to start school is 6, which means that Kindergarten is not mandatory.
 However, 1st Grade up to 12th Grade is mandatory.
 Children are required to be enrolled in 1st Grade when they are 6 years of age, or as long as they turn 6 before the cutoff date of September 1st.
 Aiden and Ethan are both 5 years old and will be required to start 1st Grade next school year 2019-2020 which means that they are not required to be enrolled in school this year.

-When your child reaches the required age of enrollment in school and you have made up your mind to homeschool, below are four options to choose from if you want to legally homeschool your child in California.
+When your child reaches the required age of enrollment in school and you have made up your mind to homeschool, you must learn the entire process of how to homeschool in California.
+Below are four options to choose from, if you want to legally homeschool your child in California.

 OPTION 1: File A Private School Affidavit (PSA)